mcavs/R-open-dataset-packages/README.md

 # R open-data packages

-Curating a list of open-data packages in R.
+Curating a list of open-data packages in R by countries.

 ## Australia